charleennewland/blog/maturity_model.md

 - *Level 5: Excelling - Optimized Approach:*
 The organization excels with an optimized approach to the subject, processes are highly efficient, streamlined, and well-optimized, and effectiveness is checked with evidence of compliance.

-With each level specifying its requirements.
-In order to advance, the organization must fulfil the requirements for both the higher level and the ones before.
+With each level specifying its requirements, the organization must fulfill the criteria for both the higher level and the ones preceding it.
+The ultimate goal for an organization is to score a 5, which means reaching Level 5 or coming close to it in each focus area.

-Once all focus areas have been assessed, the organization is assigned an total operational excellence score, allowing it to focus on and address areas with a lower scores.
+Once all focus areas have been assessed, the organization is assigned a total operational excellence score, allowing it to focus on and address areas with lower scores.

 <p align="center">
   <img width="1100" height="400" src="https://github.com/charleennewland/blog/assets/138404574/3df39b8a-189b-4f72-b01e-9e4a62f0d597)/460/300">
 </p>
 <h5 align="center"> Excerpt of Customized Operational Excellence Maturity Model</h5>

 Let's move ahead and take a closer look at line 13 in this maturity model as an example.
-It falls under the dimension named 'Excellence-Driven Framework,' with the focus area being 'Excellence-Driven Policy
+It falls under the dimension named 'Excellence-Driven Framework', with the focus area being 'Excellence-Driven Policy'.

-If an organization lacks a documented excellence-driven policy, it essentially scores a 3 in this focus area.
-The organization can then decide, for example, to target Level 5 in the next quarter.
+If an organization lacks a documented excellence-driven policy, as in this example, it essentially scores a 2 (Level 2) in this focus area, which is relatively low.
+The organization can then decide, for example, to aim for Level 5 in the next quarter.

 In that case, the organization needs to ensure that:

 - there is a documented excellence-driven policy;
 - the policy contains a commitment to high standards;